Tanya Streeter

 Tanya Streeter (born Tanya Dailey, 10 January 1973, Grand Cayman) is a British-Caymanian-American world champion freediver, inducted into the Women Divers Hall of Fame in March 2000.

-For more than two months, from 17 August 2002, she held the overall "no limits" freediving record (greater than the men's record) with a depth of 525 feet (160 m), which is still the women's world record for No Limits Apnea.
+For more than two months, from 17 August 2002, she held the overall "No Limit" freediving record (greater than the men's record) with a depth of 525 feet (160 m), which is still the women's world record for NLT (No Limit) Apnea.

 Personal life

 Streeter was born to Jim and Sandra Dailey in the Cayman Islands.
 She has two sisters and a brother.
 She was educated in England at the independent girls' school Roedean and at Brighton University.
 She met and married her husband Paul Streeter in England.
-They moved to the Cayman Islands in 1995.
-They have a daughter, Tilly Annina Andrus Streeter (b.
-19 August 2008) and a son, Charlie Streeter (b.
-2015).
+They moved to the Cayman Islands in 1995 and have a daughter and a son.
 After giving birth Tanya Streeter officially retired from freediving.
 She currently resides in Austin, Texas.
-She also has four step children residing in the UK.
-James and Christopher Streeter (b.
-10 December 1983), Sophie Streeter (b.
-6 September 1985) and Katie Streeter (b.
-20 August 1988).
+Tanya also has four step children residing in the UK.

 Competitive career

 Streeter took up freediving at age 25 and almost immediately began to break records.
-She made her first important breakthrough in 1998 when she bettered Deborah Andollo's Women's No Limits diving record by 10 feet, achieving a total depth of 370 feet (113 m).
+She made her first important breakthrough in 1998 when she bettered Deborah Andollo's Women's AIDA NLT (No Limit) diving record by 10 feet, achieving a total depth of 370 feet (113 m).
 She was inducted into the Women Divers Hall of Fame in March 2000.
-In 2002, she broke the men's No Limit (NLT) world diving record by diving to a depth of 525 feet (160 m) near the Turks and Caicos Islands, a record which was surpassed later that year by French diver Loïc Leferme (162 m).
+In 2002, she broke the men's AIDA International's NLT (No Limit) world diving record by diving to a depth of 525 feet (160 m) near the Turks and Caicos Islands, a record which was surpassed later that year by French diver Loïc Leferme (162 m).

-On 19 July 2003 she broke the men's Variable Weight (VWT) world record by diving to a depth of 400 feet (122 m) and held it over a year until the record was broken by Carlos Coste (135 m) in Puerto la Cruz, Venezuela on 27 October 2004, but as a women's record it lasted almost seven years, until Natalia Molchanova reached 125 m in June 2010 in Kalamata, Greece.
+On 19 July 2003 she broke the men's Variable Weight (VWT) world record by diving to a depth of 400 feet (122 m) and held it over a year until the record was broken by Carlos Coste (135 m) in Puerto la Cruz, Venezuela on 27 October 2004.
+However, as a women's record, it lasted almost seven years, until Natalia Molchanova reached 125 m in June 2010 in Kalamata, Greece.